Apps72/DbMocker/ReadMe.md

 - Breaking change: to allow typed MockColumn, the property `MockTable.Columns` is now of type MockColumn[] (previously string[]).

 ### Version 1.6
-- Add detailed SQL Query in the InnerException (#6).
+- Add detailed SQL Query in MockException properties (#6).
 - Add a new WhenTag method (#7).
+- Add a method to validate the syntax of SQL queries without connection to SQL Server (only for SQL Server syntax) (#8).

 ## Road map